bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **“The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
 We are made of starstuff.” - Carl Sagan.**

 **LIFE evolved over ${  \mathbf{1,000,000,000} }$s of years of a survival game...**

+**Speculation: Considering the WHAT and WHY of everything is beneficial.**

 **${ \Huge \color{blue}{\textbf{WHAT}} }$ IS THE NATURE OF THE WORLD?**